TheAdameia/Fantasy-Football-Golf-Scoring/README.md

-# Fantasy Golfball
+# Fantasy Golfball V0.1.0
 Alternatively, Fantasy Football with Golf Scoring (lowest score wins)

 ## But why?
-Fantasy Golfball is a proof of concept fantasy football creation that is meant to ultimately be able to host a service for those that want to play fantasy football with a quirky, irreverent ruleset.
+Fantasy Golfball is a fantasy football creation for those that want to play fantasy football with a quirky, irreverent ruleset.
+It is currently in alpha testing following completion of MVP features for a select group of users.

 ## Technologies Used
 - React/JS, C#/.NET, CSS